On this page:

 We recognise that not all New Zealanders who want to return home are able to do so.
 New Zealanders who cannot return home for the time being should take steps to stay safely where they are.

 Please note that in some cases the ability of the New Zealand Government to provide consular assistance may be limited due to restrictions on movement and other services.

 Consider whether you have access to health care and support systems if you get sick while overseas.
 Be aware that you may be placed in quarantine, be required to self-isolate or be subject to strict movement restrictions.
 Your travel insurance may be affected by the outbreak of COVID-19.
 Contact your travel insurer if you have questions or concerns about whether you are covered by your insurance policy for any potential COVID-19 related expenses.
 Make sure you can access money to cover emergencies and unexpected delays.

-Although individual destination pages on SafeTravel may not display a ‘do not travel’ advice level,this advice applies to all overseas destinations.
-If you choose to travel despite our advice, these destination pages remain an essential of source of information on specific risks and contact information in that destination.
+Our 'Do not travel' advisory applies to all overseas destinations.
+If you choose to travel despite our advice, our individual destination pages remain an essential of source of information on specific risks and contact information in that destination.